BurningSlime1233/Azebane/Endless Expanse.md

-The Endless Expanse is a Demiplane within the [[Astral Plane]] that is segmented off and partitioned, allowing storage and is accessed through objects like Bags of Holding, Por
+The Endless Expanse is a Demiplane within the [[Astral Plane]] that is segmented off and partitioned, allowing storage and is accessed through objects like Bags of Holding, Portable Holes